 Not all users come to the table with the same needs, and not all devices are created equally.
 You’ve already settled on Android TV, which takes that factor out of the equation.
 However, you’ll still want to pay careful attention to the remote control that comes bundled with your remote.
 Some are better than others, with more buttons and more comfortable designs.

 You may also want to consider what you’ll use your device for.
-Some, like the Nvidia Shield TV, are better for gaming, while others, like the TiVo Stream 4K, are great for live TV.
-Google Nest users will also probably find themselves drawn to the Google Chromecast with Google TV just to keep things uniform.
+Like the Nvidia Shield TV, some are better for gaming, while others, like the TiVo Stream 4K, are great for live TV.
+Google Nest users will also probably find themselves drawn to the Google Chromecast with Google TV to keep things uniform.

 Best overall: Nvidia Shield TV